Sanctity of the Haramain Sharifian to be guarded any cost

 He especially urged the Pakistani doctors, engineers, traders and other professionals and workers in Saudi Arabia to play their role for the development and strength of Saudi Arabia.

-The JI chief also urged the Muslims governments and their institutions to strive their best for the solution of the problem being faced by the Ummah.
+The JI chief also urged the Muslims governments and their institutions to strive their best for the solution of the problem being faced by the Ummah.—Agencies